-Foundation
+Yukon Law F Foundation

+Box 31789

-Yukon Y1A 6L3
+Whitehorse, Yukon Y1A 6L3

-(867) 667-7500
+Phone: (867) 667-7500

-(867) 393-3904
+Fax: (867) 393-3904

-execdir@yukonlawfoundation.com
+E-mail: execdir@yukonlawfoundation.com

-www.yukonlawfoundation.com
+Web Site: www.yukonlawfoundation.com

-The Board typically meets twice a year for general grant applications (generally in April and September) and once per year in September to review scholarship applications.
+The Board has typically met twice per year to review grant applications (generally in April and September) and once per year in September to review scholarship applications.
+For this fiscal year, the Board has decided to meet once per year, combining the grant funding and scholarship application reviews in the fall.
+The Board also meets to discuss matters within its mandate.